yafernandes/datadog-experience/deployment/kubernetes/gke.md

 The reason is that the admission controller service handling incoming connections receives the request on port 443 and directs it to a service implemented by the Cluster Agent on port 8000.

 By default, in the Network for the cluster there should be a Firewall Rule named like gke-<CLUSTER_NAME>-master.
 The “Source filters” of the rule match the “Control plane address range” of the cluster.
-Edit this Firewall Rule to allow ingress to the TCP port 8000.
+Edit this Firewall Rule to allow ingress to the TCP port 8000. - [public doc](◊https://docs.datadoghq.com/containers/cluster_agent/admission_controller/?tab=operator#notes)

 ## Resources